 Burial insurance may be a good option for someone who has trouble qualifying for traditional life insurance.
 It could also be perfect for a person who doesn't necessarily want a standard life policy.
 Someone who doesn't have children or other dependents may want to get a simpler policy, like burial insurance.

 Final expense insurance can be pricey when compared to traditional life insurance and the smaller amount of coverage that you get.
 This is because people who are higher risk often get it since it is easier to qualify for.
 That is why you should carefully consider whether you need burial, standard life insurance, or both.

 One thing that isn't needed when determining your cost?
 A doctor's visit.
 Unlike other kinds of life insurance, medical exams aren't necessary.

-You may still have to answer questions about your medical history, although some policies exist where you won't have to even do this.
-If you are receiving a level death benefit versus a graded death benefit, you're more likely to be asked additional medical questions.
+You may still have to answer questions about your medical history.
+But some policies exist where you won't have to even do this.
+If you're receiving a level versus a graded death benefit, you're more likely to be asked extra medical questions.

 Common questions include:

 Even though medical exams aren't needed for this type of insurance, there is a chance an insurer could reject your application.